-“The problem is, they’re making connections with the wrong people or they’re approaching the right people the wrong way…or both!”
+“The problem is, they’re making connections with the wrong people, or they’re approaching the right people the wrong way…or both!”

-As the founder and CEO of a multi-million dollar company, she didn’t achieve her current level of success by having breakfast with the same 16 people every Wednesday.
+As the founder and CEO of a multi-million-dollar company, she didn’t achieve her current level of success by having breakfast with the same 16 people every Wednesday.

 “I started my professional life as a nurse, and I later started a company that consults with attorneys on medical-related cases,” Milazzo recalls.

 “People often comment that I must have known a lot of attorneys when I started my business, but the truth is, I didn’t.
-I didn’t live in their neighborhoods or get invited to their parties.
+I didn’t live in their neighborhoods or get invitations to their parties.

 What I did do was reinvent traditional networking.

 “To see good results, you need to know what type of person can help you and where you can meet these individuals,” she explains.

-If you’re ready to put an end to “not” working and see the results you want from networking, read on:
+If you’re ready to put an end to “not” working and see the results you want from networking, read on!

-- Networking Tip: Don’t just socialize—select.
+1. Networking Tip: Don’t Just Socialize—Select

 Any time you meet new people and make new connections, the thinking goes, you’re adding on to your social circle and thus networking.